LSR Pro Stock "Spyder" 2-1's

 00-1345 LSR 2-1 Pro Stock Spyder, 2" Style C. This system headed for a 124" S&S motor.
 Bigger motors like these can use 2" primary tubes.
 It's all about the timing of the pulses to the merge collector.

-In case you are interested, here's the drill for ceramic coating.
+In case you are interested, here's the drill for Silver Ceramic coating.
 Bend the parts.
 Pattern cut the parts.
 Polish the sub parts.
 Tig weld and hand fit the merge collector.
 Tig weld the assemblies in sub fixtures.
-Drive the parts 65 miles one way to the coater.
+Drive the parts to the coater.
 Coater bakes the parts, then cleans the parts to remove any internal residue.
-Coater blasts the parts, cleans the parts again and applies a sealer coat and lets the parts dry.
-Coater then masks and sprays the parts with silver ceramic and bakes the parts for a second time.
+Coater blasts the parts, cleans the parts again and applies a Silver Ceramic coat and lets the parts dry and bakes the parts for a second time.
 Coater then tumbles the parts in large vats to burnish (harden) the surface.
+Then the parts are hand polished.

 Nightmare After X-Mas